aak80-maker/MPhil-Dissertation/data/original/README.md

 Some datasets are not included because they were extracted directly from R packages or because of file size limitations.

+### Verra Registry

+Project features for 5/52 projects were manually coded with information from project documents taken from the Verra Registry.

+These documents for the projects 2558, 2566, 2723, 2502, 2510-1 can be accessed : https://registry.verra.org/app/search/VCS

 ### OpenStreetMap

 Road and waterway datasets were retrieved in April 2026 using the `osmdata` R package.
 These data are publicly available through OpenStreetMap.